 Plant seedlings, learn about bush food, get crafty, prepare nutritious meals, take part in a recycling relay race, discover a worm farm, hear from Toot the Triceratops and much more at The Little Food Festival 2023.
 It’s the ultimate free school holiday event!

 We need the sun, water and soil to grow and nurture our food.
 Food is nurtured with the help of bees, butterflies, the wind and worms!
 Food is grown in many ways.
 Some people gather food.
 In Australia, this wisdom is ancient and held by First Peoples.
 Lots of care, hard work and knowledge is needed for farmers to grow our food.
 You can also grow your own fruit, vegetables or herbs – less waste and more fun!
-Visit The Farm to learn more about how food is grown, including about local bush food from Wurundjeri experts and about Sorghum grain growing and hand processing with United African Farmers.
+Visit The Farm to learn more about how food is grown, including about about Sorghum grain growing and hand processing with United African Farmers.